containers/podman-desktop/website/docs/proxy/using-a-vpn-on-windows.md

 #### Verification

-- You can access resources that are behind the VPN.
+- You can now access resources that are behind the VPN.